munificent/magpie/doc/site/markdown/language/compound-values.markdown

     print(a _0) // prints "one"
     print(a _1) // prints "2"

-(Tuple fields are also implicitly decomposed when passed to a function with multiple named arguments.)
+Tuple fields are also implicitly decomposed when passed to a function with multiple named arguments.
+For example:

+    :::magpie
+    // define a function that takes two values var takeTwo(a, b)
+        print(a + " + " b)
+    end

+    // make a tuple
+    var tuple = "peanut butter", "jelly"

+    // pass it to the function
+    takeTwo(tuple) // prints "peanut butter + jelly"

 ### Object Literals

 An object literal builds a new object from scratch.
 Its class will be `Object`, and it will have the given fields defined on it.
 The syntax is:

     :::magpie
-    var point = x: 1 y: 1
+    x: 1 y: 2
     // creates an object with fields "x" and "y"
+    // with values 1 and 2 respectively

 Note that no separators are needed between the fields.
 The field names (followed by a colon) are enough to distinguish them.